 Lab made DHA and ARA have been known to cause problems in babies.
 The most common side effect of DHA and ARA additives in infant formula are gastrointestinal symptoms which include diarrhea, vomiting, bloating, upset stomach, and rash.
 The fungus and algae used to manufacture commercial DHA and ARA are not found in a normal human diet.
 There are also significant structural differences between the oils harvested from algae and fungal sources and those that occur in breastmilk.
 Add to this that there is no scientific evidence that indicated lab produced DHA and ARA have any effect on brain or eye development or health and there is no real case for including it in infant formula.

-Companies such as HiPP and Baby’s Only are adding Omega 3 and 6 fatty acids to their formulas as an answer to the lab made DHA and ARA found in other formulas.
+Companies such as HiPP are adding Omega 3 and 6 fatty acids to their formulas as an answer to the lab made DHA and ARA found in other formulas.
 HiPP uses fish oil and vegetable sources of Omega 3 and 6.
 This is similar to the supplements many adults are taking for heart hearth.
 They do not use chemicals like hexane anywhere in their formula making process.
-Baby’s Only uses a hexane free DHA and ARA oil made from egg yolks.
 These sources of Omega 3 and 6 fatty acids are much safer and have not been shown to cause problems in most infants (the exception here are babies who are allergic to fish or eggs).

 Even among organic infant products in the United States, it can be hard to find a formula that does not have lab made DHA and ARA in it.
 Formula companies generally charge between 15 and 30% more for formulas with DHA and ARA in them.
 They are making a good deal of profit on a questionable product that can wreak havoc on a baby’s stomach, while playing on parent’s desires for a healthy baby.
 Thankfully there are now alternatives available to these problematic ingredients.
-If you are concerned with your baby getting enough Omega oils, HiPP and Baby’s Only are good choices.
-We at MyOrganicFormula.com also carry several European formula brands, including Holle, Lebenswert, and Babylove which do not contain omega oil supplements.
+If you are concerned with your baby getting enough Omega oils, HiPP is a good choice.
+We at MyOrganicFormula.com carry several European formula brands, including Holle, Lebenswert, and Loulouka that have recently added DHA in compliance with European Union guidelines.